-On January 28, 2022, the Compensation Committee of the Board of Directors approved a grant of 4,040 RSUs to a sub-contractor with a grant date fair value of \$3.96 and vested immediately.
+On January 28, 2022, the Compensation Committee of the Board of Directors approved a grant of 4,040 RSUs to a sub-contractor with a grant date fair value of \$15,998 and vested immediately.
 Such RSUs were granted under the 2021 Plan.
-The Company recorded expenses of \$15,998 which is included Stock Based Compensation on the Condensed Consolidated Statement of Comprehensive Loss.
+The Company recorded expenses of \$0 and \$15,998 which is included Stock Based Compensation on the Condensed Consolidated Statement of Comprehensive Loss during the three and nine months ended September 30, 2022.